-- Use Black Ink when preparing returns. - Indicating a Loss To indicate a loss (negative income), use brackets around the dollar amount. - All filers must attach a federal return filing to the state return.
-Combined filers must attach the consolidated Federal Form 1065 and 1120-S (pages 1 5), Schedule M-3 and a complete Pro-Forma Federal Return.
-Additional schedules and attachments should be stapled to your return. - Download Forms - Form may be downloaded by tax year and tax type from our web site located at www.dor.ms.gov.
+• Use Black Ink when preparing returns.

+• Indicating a Loss - To indicate a loss (negative income), use brackets around the dollar amount.

+• All filers must attach a federal return filing to the state return including returns filed electronically.
+Combined filers must attach the consolidated Federal Form 1065 and 1120-S (pages 1 - 5), Schedule M-3 and a complete Pro-Forma Federal Return.
+Additional schedules and attachments should be stapled to your return.

+• Download Forms - Forms may be downloaded by tax year and tax type from our web site located at www.dor.ms.gov.